ethagnawl/rmuxinator/README.md

 - setting a pane title using a "user option" (requires >= tmux 3.0a and related pane-border-format config option)
 - running pane commands
-- wiring up tmux event hooks/callbacks
+- wiring up optional tmux event hooks/callbacks

 ## Still TODO:
 - validate project name presence before referencing
-- hooks must be optional
 - Do we need custom hooks, like tmuxinator uses for pre_window, project_start, etc.?
 I was hoping to leverage tmux's hooks and save the trouble, but the mapping is not 1:1 and users could have to result to hacks like having hooks